 Welcome to the MIT Hacking Medicine Collaboration Site on the AMA Physician Innovation Network, a community dedicated to connecting physicians and health tech entrepreneurs to develop products and solutions that improve health care.

 The group is a private, invite-only group for participants in MIT Hacking Medicine hackathons.
-Please request an invitation to join.

 Don’t have an AMA Account yet?
 It’s free and is available to anyone.
 AMA membership is not required.